 Homemade soup never fails to make cold winter weather just a little bit more bearable.
-Whether you love a simple chicken noodle soup or you go for more alternative flavor combinations, the hot, nutritious dish shines this time of year.
+Whether you love a simple chicken noodle soup or you go for more alternative flavor combinations, a hot bowl of soup is a fitting meal for a cozy evening spent curled up in front of the TV, the fireplace, or both.

-Ahead, we've rounded up a few freezable soup recipes—from chicken tortilla soup to black bean soup—meant to be saved for later.
+Ahead, we've rounded up 10 freezable soup recipes—from chicken tortilla soup to black bean soup—meant to be saved for later.
+Whip up a big batch ahead of time, then store your favorite soup in an airtight container until your next cold snap or craving—whichever strikes first.

 Tomato Basil Soup

-Why We Love It: This homemade tomato basil soup recipe comes from the kitchen of Foodie Crush.
-The recipe is made with simple, healthy ingredients and will leave you with a flavorful, creamy dish that's perfect for lunch.
-It calls for ingredients like Roma tomatoes, shredded carrots, onion, vegetable broth, orzo pasta, and fresh basil, of course.
-You can use a blender to create a smooth texture.
-Then add in the orzo pasta and serve topped with Parmesan cheese and fresh basil.
+Why We Love It: This homemade tomato basil soup recipe is made with simple, healthy ingredients and will result in a flavorful, creamy dish that's perfect for lunch.
+It calls for shredded carrots, onions, vegetable broth, orzo pasta, and, of course, Roma tomatoes, a variety of tomato that delivers the soup's thick, velvety texture.
+After using an immersion blender to achieve your desired smoothness, ladle the freezer soup atop orzo pasta and garnish with a sprinkle of Parmesan cheese and fresh basil.

 Chicken Tortilla Soup

-Why We Love It: The only thing better than chicken tortilla soup is chicken tortilla soup that's ready to eat in just 20 minutes flat.
-This recipe from Chelsea's Messy Apron comes together in one pot and you'll love how easy it is to make.
-Simply saute onion and garlic in olive oil in a pot before adding enchilada sauce, diced tomatoes, chili beans, black beans, corn, and chicken stock.
-Next, you'll add some seasonings and cheese before stirring in shredded rotisserie chicken.
+Why We Love It: The only thing better than chicken tortilla soup is chicken tortilla soup that's ready to eat in just 30 minutes flat.
+This freezable soup recipe comes together in one pot and you'll love how easy it is to make.
+Simply toss all of the ingredients into a large pot and cook until tender.
 Top it all off with fresh tortilla strips, avocados, lime juice, or sour cream when you're ready to indulge.

 Slow Cooker Chicken Soup